≡ Paste

 If this layer is deactivated immediately without pressing any movement key, the current selection is replaced with the clipboard content.

-Replace current selection with previous/next copied text in the clipboard history.
+Replace current selection with the previous/next text stored in the clipboard history.

 This is similar to Yanking Earlier Kills in Emacs.

-This is useful when you want to retrieve earlier copies.
+This is useful when you want to retrieve earlier copies or deleted texts.